Estimated reading time: 3 minutes

 One of the most important advantages of a weed monoculture is that it’s sending you a message, loud and clear!
 You just need to pay attention and take notice.

-A carpet of capeweed is a stark visual reminder that whatever you’ve been doing to the soil is all wrong.
-It may be an indicator of acid soil, compaction or waterlogging, or salinity.
+A carpet of capeweed is a stark visual reminder that however the soil has been treated, it’s all wrong.
+It may be an indicator of acid soil, compaction, waterlogging, or salinity.

 The work of eminent Australian soil scientist Dr. Christine Jones (check out her masterclasses here) tells us that bare soil should be avoided at all costs.
 Incredibly, it can heat up to at least 60C in summer.
 This causes it to rapidly lose moisture, kill soil microbes, and contribute to climate change.